jasonyang-ee/QtBuilder-Dockerfile/README.md

 # Docker Container to Build Qt From Source

 `build.sh` will invoke a docker container to build Qt from source.
-The output of `build.sh` is compiled Qt library as tarball.
+The output is compiled Qt library as tarball.

-`dev.sh` will create a docker image that contains Qt library and development tools.
-It can be used to build Qt applications.
+`dev.sh` will create a docker image containing Qt library that can be used to build Qt applications.